 - Toll papermaking

-The paper machine is capable of making 16 to 400 lb (3,000 ft² ream size) or 26 to 780 gsm paper in 24/7 operations.
+The paper machine can make 16 to 400 lb (3,000 ft² ream size) or 26 to 780 gsm paper in 24/7 operations.
 The stock and additive preparation facilities are sized to make extended continuous operations practical at production rates up to 160 lb per hour (72.5 kg/hr).